drewweis/fakesky/README.txt

 A valid usage, for example, is
    > fieldgen.generateSpherePlot(100000, "sphereplot.png", 1)

-Thanks to Jan-Vincent Harre and René Heller for figuring otu the colors of these stars.
+Thanks to Jan-Vincent Harre and René Heller for figuring out the colors of these stars.
 (See Harre et al. (2020) for more details.)